Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 3. Hover over the row of the tenant in the tenant list, then click **Add to queue** and confirm the operation.
 The tenant migration status should be updated to **Queued**, which means that tenant is added into the migration queue.

 {{< c8y-admon-important >}}
-You can add more than one tenant into the migration queue, but migration is executed only for one tenant at a time.
-It means that the migration of the next tenant in the queue will not start until you approve the previously migrated tenant to transition from **Verified** to **Complete** status.
+You can add more than one tenant into the migration queue, but the migration is executed only for one tenant at a time.
+The migration of the next tenant in the queue will not start until you approve the previously migrated tenant to transition from **Verified** to **Complete** status.
 {{< /c8y-admon-important >}}

 4. When the migration process is triggered its status for the tenant changes from **Queued** to **In progress**.